kwaldenphd/Python/README.md

 print(number)
 ```

-<blockquote>It may seem odd at first, but in Python, the "equals sign" here does not denote equality.
-Rather, it is an instruction telling Python to assign the value on its right into the variable on its left.</blockquote>

-20. For more on numbers in Python: https://www.w3schools.com/python/python_numbers.asp

 ## Strings

-21. A string is a sequence of characters (letters, numbers, symbols, etc.)

-22. We can assign strings to a variable, or store them as a variable.
+A string is a sequence of characters (letters, numbers, symbols, etc.) We can assign strings to a variable (i.e. store them as a variable).

 ```python
 # assign string to variable